The wired generation — how technology has changed childhood

 In spite of this, we do not observe children’s rights in the digital world.
 Rights that protect them from commercial exploitation, offer the highest standards in wellbeing and education.
 Rights that protect them from violence and harm, and give them privacy.

-There is no technological impediment to delivering children’s rights online - it is a choice.
+There is no technological impediment to delivering children’s rights online – it is a choice.
 To support the presence of young people online, we must design and implement as standard, into every interaction of the digital world ALL the rights they enjoy offline.
+We also strongly discourage risky trading, especially for minors.
+That’s why we recommend to check forex signals daily.

 miss food or sleep